Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Best Things to Do Around Edmonton

-There are endless opportunities for exploration beyond Edmonton.
+There are endless opportunities for exploration beyond the city as easy day trips from Edmonton.
 Some of the most famous Edmonton attractions are in fact located just outside of the city.
+For longer trips from the city, also see my guide to the best Edmonton road trips and best waterfalls near Edmonton!

 Elk Island National Park